dmbarbour/wikilon/docs/AwelonLang.md

 *Note:* To effectively support incremental computing, memoization must be used in context of cache-friendly application patterns such as command pattern and compositional views on persistent data structures.

+## Static Linking

+It is possible to perform static analysis on a word's evaluated definition, arities and types, etc. to determine context-free link structure.
+The most trivial example of this is redirects.
+Consider:

+        @foo bar

+Here, word `foo` will not evaluate any further because there is no cause to link `bar`.
+However, when we do eventually link `foo`, we'll immediately be asked to link `bar`.
+We can determine this by static analysis.
+For performance reasons, we may wish to skip the intermediate step rewriting `foo` to `bar` and jump straight to linking the definition of `bar`.

+However, static linking is not constrained to trivial redirects.
+Statically computing link structure can further inline definitions, flatten redirect chains.
+Computing a static-link object provides an excellent opportunity to perform transparent optimizations.

-## Program Optimization
+## Optimization

-Optimization in Awelon generally refers to a program rewrite where the output is Awelon code, presumably more efficient.
-There are many valid rewrites that Awelon's normal evaluator does not perform.
+There are many semantically valid rewrites that Awelon's evaluator does not perform.
 For example:

         [] a    =>              apply identity is a NOP [B] a [A] a => [B A] a  application composes